Congregations get creative raising funds for One Great Hour of Sharing

 In 2018, the congregation of about 60 people raised $824 for OGHS, according to McCrea.
 OGHS is just one of the special offerings supported by FPC Galena.
 In the summer, the congregation has a four-week collection for Presbyterian Giving Catalog projects.

 For example, McCrea said, “People campaign for ‘cows’ or ‘pigs’ or ‘bees’ during the four weeks.
-Then we vote to select the top two or three projects [from the Presbyterian Giving Catalog] to fund.”
+Then we vote to select the top two or three projects (from the Presbyterian Giving Catalog) to fund.”

 The mission statement of First Presbyterian Church of Salisbury, North Carolina, founded in 1821 in Salem Presbytery, is “God’s Love Alive for Mission.”
 FPC Salisbury has a vision to be a community of faith that thinks with the mind of Christ, loves with the heart of Christ, and serves with the hand of Christ.

 Each year during Lent, all Sunday school classes at FPC Salisbury fill plastic fishbowls with donations for One Great Hour of Sharing.
 The annual Feed the Fish fundraiser has become a successful and enjoyable project, said Elizabeth Snelbaker, director of Christian education.
 Over the years, the lighthearted competition has helped the church’s OGHS offering to grow from hundreds of dollars to thousands.
-A formula is used to change checks and dollars into nickels, and bulletin boards keep track of which class is in the lead.

 “While we play up the competition between Sunday school classes,” Snelbaker said, “the true winners are those who benefit from this very special offering.”

-Learn more about One Great Hour of Sharing here.
+Today’s Focus: One Great Hour of Sharing

 Heavenly Father, grant us grace to live lives of devotion and discipline that reflect your grace and truth.
 Amen.